 Silent Spring Institute has been leading the way in this field for more than two decades.
 It’s one of the few institutions in the country that focuses on environmental carcinogenesis, and its output has been instrumental in informing policies, as well as the public.
 In addition, a landmark study released last year by the Halifax Project—a global task force of more than 170 scientists—determined that many chemicals in our environment, that are typically not thought to be carcinogenic, do in fact trigger cancer pathways and at doses historically deemed safe.
 The study’s authors also suggested that mixtures of chemicals, no one of which causes cancer by itself, could lead to cancer as well—a concept that Silent Spring is currently investigating as part of its chemical screening program.

 Think about how long it took to convince experts that smoking causes lung cancer.
 It took a lot of research to get people to come to that conclusion.
 In the case of environmental chemicals, there’s already a large body of research, especially on the influence of hormone disruptors on breast cancer risk, and the evidence keeps growing.
 Have we reached a tipping point?
 Unfortunately, for many in the field, not yet.
 But I’m confident we’ll reach that point soon.

-Margaret Kripke is the former chief scientific officer of the Cancer Prevention and Research Institute of Texas.
-Prior to that, she was the executive vice president, chief academic officer, founder of the Department of Immunology, and a professor of immunology at The University of Texas MD Anderson Cancer Center.
+Dr. Margaret Kripke is a professor emeritus and founding chair of the Department of Immunology at the University of Texas MD Anderson Cancer Center, where she also served as executive vice-president and chief academic officer.
 Kripke served on the three-person President’s Cancer Panel from 2003 to 2011.
-A world-renowned expert in the immunology of skin cancers, she holds a doctorate in immunology from the University of California at Berkeley, and is on the Board of Directors at Silent Spring Institute.
+A world-renowned expert in the immunology of skin cancers, she holds a doctorate in immunology from UC Berkeley, and is on the Board of Directors at Silent Spring Institute.